-The Enrollment Agreement obligates the student and the College by the Academic Quarter for the program of instruction selected by the student.
-Students' financial obligations will be calculated in accordance with the refund policy in the contract and this College catalog.
+The Enrollment Agreement obligates the student and the School by the Academic Quarter for the program of instruction selected by the student.
+Students' financial obligations will be calculated in accordance with the refund policy in the contract and this School's catalog.
 The content and schedule for the programs and academic terms are described in this catalog.
 All tuition and fees are charged each Quarter.
 A returned payment fee of \$25.00 may be charged for each returned check or rejected payment.

-REFUND AND CANCELLATION POLICIES
+REFUND AND CANCELLATION POLICY

-If an applicant/student cancels, withdraws, or is dismissed by the College for any reason, refunds will be made according to the College's Refund Policy.
-If a refund is due to the student, it will be paid within 30 days of the date that the student either officially withdraws or the College determines that the student has withdrawn.
+If an applicant/student cancels, withdraws, or is terminated by the School for any reason, refunds will be made according to the College's Tuition Refund Policy.
+If a refund is due the student, it will be paid within 30 days of the date that the student either officially withdraws, or the School determines that the student has withdrawn.
 All refunds will be calculated using the student's last day of class attendance.
-The last day of class attendance is defined as the last day the student had academically related activity, as evidenced by posted attendance.
-If a student withdraws without written or verbal notice after classes have started, termination shall be effective on the student's last date of attendance as determined by the institution.
-Upon receipt of the refund, the student agrees that its receipt constitutes a full and complete release of Fortis College from any and all liabilities.
-All governmental and agency refunds will be made within the required time limits of the funding agency.
+The last day of class attendance is defined as the last day the student had academically related activity, which may include projects, clinical experiences, or examinations, as evidenced by posted attendance.
+If a student withdraws without written or verbal notice after classes have started, termination shall be effective on the student's last date of attendance as determined by the School.
+The date of withdrawal determination is no later than 14 calendar days after the student's last date of attendance as determined by the School.
+Upon receipt of the refund, the student agrees that its receipt constitutes a full and complete release of the School from any and all liabilities.
+All government and agency refunds will be made within the required time limits of the funding agency.
+For students receiving VA Education Benefits: The VA will be notified of your termination or withdrawal within 30 days, resulting in your VA payments being suspended based upon the last date of attendance.